| What

 After a site visit to your home by a California licensed

-professional engineer, you will receive a Seismic I.Q.
+professional engineer, you will receive a Seismic IQ

 report that is typically 15 to 20 pages long and includes